HanyangZhong/Situational_Planning_datasets/README.md

 # LLM-SAP: Large Language Model Situational Awareness Based Planning

-This is the official dataset and demo of `Large Language Model Planning Based on Situational Awareness`.
+This is the official dataset and demo of `LLM-SAP: Large Language Model Situational Awareness Based Planning`.

 The paper is available at [arXiv](https://arxiv.org/abs/2312.16127) .